 Also known as Phrae Ae, Long Beach features a selection of resorts and restaurants spread along 3.5 kilometers of white sands.
 Thanks to its south-facing position, the beach offers not only views of Koh Phi Phi on the horizon, but wonderful sunsets.
 Its softly sloping sands and temperate waters are also ideal for families.

 Situated in the southern tip of Koh Lanta, Kantiang is the gateway to some of the best diving in Thailand.
 The area boasts spectacular reefs, great visibility and fantastic marine diversity, all just a short boat trip from the white sandy shore.
 A handful of accommodation options also range from family-run bungalows to luxury resorts.

-One of Koh Lanta Yai’s most popular beaches, Klong Dao stretches for 3 kilometres in the north of the island.
+One of Koh Lanta Yai’s most popular beaches, Klong Dao stretches for 3 kilometers in the north of the island.
 Its wide sands allow for good sunbathing at any time of day, with a collection of small shops, bars and restaurants just a short stroll away.
-There’s also plenty of accommodation options making this beach a favourite for families.
+There’s also plenty of accommodation options making this beach a favorite for families.